nagendar-pm/nagendar-pm.github.io/about.md

 Let's dig a bit about me!

 ## Education
-You can find my education below
+Here's a snapshot of my educational journey:

 <table>
   <thead>